 Adjustable from buttery smooth too snappy as an ankle cast you can really dial in the way your bindings work for you.

-If you’re looking for an adjustable, high end binding that allows you to do some fine tuning on the fly, these might be the best snowboarding bindings for you!
+If you’re looking for an adjustable, high end binding that allows you to do some fine tuning on the fly!

 Women’s Model: Burton Scribe Snowboard Binding – Women’s

 Let’s take a change of pace from the softer EVA baseplate bindings we’ve been looking at.
-This Flow Nexus binding changes the game into a stiffer and more performance driven glass filled nylon baseplate.
+This Flow NX2-GT binding changes the game into a stiffer and more performance driven aluminum alloy baseplate.

 They’ve also wrapped that straight into the nylon and glass combo highback for a responsive and snappy push when you’re leaning those heel side inputs.